Kalkara: The Chapel of Our Saviour

 On 21 November 1943, Rev. Carmelo Xuereb was officially installed as the third Parish Priest of Kalkara.
 His main duty was to rebuild the Parish Church and the community of Kalkara after these were destroyed through World War II.
 In 1944 a temporary church was inaugurated in the ex-Malta Gas Works stores.
 During this period, a new design for the new Parish Church was approved.
-This was made by Chev.
-Vincenzo Bonello with the necessary help of Ġużè Damato.
-Having a neo-classical design, the new Parish Church was to be built in another place from where it previously stood.
-Thus, Archbishop Mons.
-Michael Gonzi bought a piece of land known as tal-Għeżieli near the strand of Kalkara.
+This was made by Vincenzo Bonello with the help of Ġużè Damato.
+Having a neoclassical design, the new Parish Church was to be built in another place from where it previously stood.

 The first stone of the new church was blessed on 13 October 1946 and it took nearly six years to be fully built up.
 All the residents of Kalkara gave a helping hand in this project, even women and children.
 The building is a masterpiece in sculpture in Maltese globigerina limestone.
 Meanwhile, on 13 March 1949, the new titular statue representing Saint Joseph as Patron of the Universal Church arrived in Kalkara through a pilgrimage from nearby Cospicua.
-This statue is also a masterpiece in wood and was sculptured by the renowned artist Ferdinando Stuflesser in Bolzano, Italy through a design of Chev.
-Vincenzo Bonello.
+This statue is also a masterpiece in wood and was sculptured by the renowned artist Ferdinando Stuflesser in Bolzano, Italy through a design of Vincenzo Bonello.
 With this statue, another one representing Our Lady of Lourdes was also commissioned.

-The new church was duly finished by 7 September 1952 when it was blessed by Mons.
-Gonzi.
+The new church was duly finished by 7 September 1952 when it was blessed by Gonzi.
 The same Archbishop celebrated the first mass in it few moments after the blessing.
 However, after 1952, the new Parish Church began to be decorated by other works of art.
 In 1953 Mr. Loreto Mintoff donated a fine marble high-altar for the church from Pietrasanta in Italy.
 Other works of art such as the marble pulpit, the marble pavement of the church, the Via Sacra, among others were duly blessed in future years.
 The new Parish Church was consecrated on 12 December 1954.
 In future years further works of art have been made to decorate "one of the most splendid churches built after World War II".